callmeblaqgenda/callmeblaqgenda/README.md

 - 😄 Pronouns: **He/Him**

-- ⚡ Fun fact: **Decided to learn everything about the Music Business just because of my deep love for Music.**
+- ⚡ Fun fact: **Learnt everything about the Music Business just because of my deep love for Music.**

 ---